oniani/dot/README.md

 ## Philosophy

 <img src="demo.png" alt="Desktop" align="right" width="500px">

 All programs are chosen with simplicity in mind.
-Cross-platform programs that follow to UNIX philosophy are preferred.
-In other words, software that runs fast and has a limited number of bugs (or no bugs at all).
+Cross-platform programs that follow the UNIX philosophy are preferred.

 `dots` was initially designed for **macOS** operating system, but virtually everything works on most **Linux** distributions with a few exceptions